Respiratory Syncytial Virus (RSV) in Children

 What causes RSV in a child?

 RSV is spread when a child comes into contact with fluid from an infected person’s nose or mouth.
-This can happen if a child touches a contaminated surface and touches his or her eyes, mouth, or nose.
+This can happen if a child touches a contaminated surface and touches their eyes, mouth, or nose.
 It may also happen when inhaling droplets from an infected person’s sneeze or cough.

 Which children are at risk for RSV?

-A child is more at risk for RSV if he or she is around other people with the virus.
+A child is more at risk for RSV if they are around other people with the virus.
 RSV often occurs in yearly outbreaks in communities, classrooms, and childcare centers.
-RSV is more common in winter and early spring months.
+RSV is more common in the fall and winter.

 RSV can affect a person of any age but causes the most problems for the very young.
 Most babies have been infected at least once by the time they are 2 years old.
 Babies can also be reinfected with the virus.
 Infection can happen again anytime throughout life.
 RSV infection in older children and adults may seem like an episode of severe asthma.
 Babies born prematurely or with heart, lung, or immune system diseases are at increased risk for more severe illness.